on this page

 If you can’t resolve an issue with the business, provide feedback or submit a complaint to us and we’ll investigate it.

-If you’ve made an overpayment to a business, contact them to request a return of the overpayment.
+If you’ve made an incorrect payment to a business, contact them and ask them to return it.

-A business must return an overpayment to you.
+A business must return an incorrect payment or positive credit that will not reasonably be used to you.
 You don’t have to use the money with the business or leave the money in credit.

-If the business refuses to return the overpayment, you can either:
+If the business refuses to return the incorrect payment or credit, you can either:

 - call your regular payment line